 There are not many instruments where the most common method is to play with your arms crossed, but you’ll see most drummers play the hi-hat with their right hand and the snare with their left, crossing their arms over each other.

 This is called “cross-handed” drumming, and it often feels more natural for right-handed drummers because you’ll get the necessary speed and control from your dominant hand for riding on the hi-hat.

 If you’re left-handed, you’ll probably find playing the hi-hat with your left hand easier.
 This is called “open-handed” drumming.

-Got all of that?
-Great!
 Click this link to start playing one of our beginner courses in Melodics.
 Good luck!

-Free to download, play 60 free lessons for 5 performance minutes a day to start building your rhythm, timing, and muscle memory immediately.
+Get free access to 60 free lessons for 5 performance minutes a day to start building your rhythm, timing, and muscle memory immediately.